ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 [The rentrez package "New Maintainer(s)" issue](https://github.com/ropensci/rentrez/issues/203) is a good example of content, resources and followup conversation.

-If your repo is on GitHub you can _pin_ this issue and it will be show n at the top of the Issues tab, making it more visible to visitors.
+If your repo is on GitHub you can _pin_ this issue and it will be shown at the top of the Issues tab, making it more visible to visitors.

 ## Update your README to reflect the package's status